 - She, with the assistance of her mentors, is investigating undergraduate life science majors’ ideas about how new alleles (traits) arise and how they are maintained within a population.
 To do so, we, along with other AACR members, developed a two-part constructed response question about how an isolated population of buffaloes began to exhibit a new hair color and how a rapid increase in a new hair color occurred.
 Therefore, this research includes investigating students’ conceptions as well as developing automated computer scoring models.

 - Preliminary analysis of student responses revealed that the majority of students described the scientific idea that new alleles arise via mutations and may be maintained via natural selection.
-Students often described two possible mechanisms for persistence of the variant: predator-prey relationships and mate choice.
+Students often described two possible mechanisms for the persistence of the variant: predator-prey relationships and mate choice.
 Some students had alternative conceptions, such as the new variant emerged because of genetic drift or that the trait was necessary.
 We are currently obtaining more data and working on developing analytic rubrics.
 Later, we will create an automated scoring computer model.

 - Example Presentation: Cockerill, H. (mentors: Bierema, A., Merrill, J., & Urban-Lurain, M.).
 (2017).
 Undergraduate students’ understanding of the origin of genetic variation: Insights from the Automated Analysis of Constructed Responses.
 University Undergraduate Research and Arts Forum, Michigan State University, East Lansing, Michigan, 7 April 2017.

 - Some terms that students encounter have both scientific and everyday meanings.
-How do students conceptualize these terms while in a scientific classroom?
+How do students conceptualize these terms while in a science classroom?
 I, along with Dr. Renee’ Schwartz, Georgia State University, examined upper-level biology majors’ conceptions of the term animal.
 Animals are multicellular, heterotrophic organisms that do not contain cell walls.
 The term ‘animal’, on the other hand, is sometimes used in everyday language to mean only vertebrates, only mammals, or non-human animals.